vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 The following sections describe each type of exclusions in more detail.

-### Automatic exclusions
+### Automatic server role exclusions

-[Automatic exclusions](configure-server-exclusions-microsoft-defender-antivirus.md#automatic-server-role-exclusions) (also referred to as *automatic server role exclusions*) include exclusions for server roles and features in Windows Server.
+[Automatic server role exclusions](configure-server-exclusions-microsoft-defender-antivirus.md#automatic-server-role-exclusions) include exclusions for server roles and features in Windows Server 2016 and later.
 These exclusions aren't scanned by [real-time protection](configure-protection-features-microsoft-defender-antivirus.md) but are still subject to [quick, full, or on-demand antivirus scans](schedule-antivirus-scans.md#comparing-the-quick-scan-full-scan-and-custom-scan).

-Examples include:
+Here are some examples of automatic server role exclusions:

 - File Replication Service (FRS)
 - Hyper-V